jsteinbeck/RocketScience.js/README.md

 the browser, that's it for the installation.

-### On Node.js ###
+### Node.js ###

+You can install RocketScience with npm:

+    npm install rocketscience

-For node you can install the "rocketscience" package globally by changing to the directory where you extracted the archive and running:
+Or you can download the package (see the browser section above), extract it, go to it's directory and do:

-    sudo npm install -g
+    npm install

 Then in node files, you can do: